How to complain or feedback

 As a Practice we are very keen to look at ways we can improve our service to our patients.
-We are therefore happy to discuss directly with you, any concerns or comments you may have.
-Most problems can be sorted out quickly and easily, often at the time they arise with the person concerned and this may be the approach you try first.
+We are therefore happy to discuss with you any concerns or comments you may have.
+Most problems can be sorted out quickly and easily, often at the time they arise, with the person concerned and this may be the approach you try first.

-- or within 12 months of you discovering that you giving as much detail as you can.
+- or within 12 months of you discovering the issue, giving as much detail as you can.

 If you are a registered patient you can complain about your own care.
 You are unable to complain about someone else’s treatment without their written authority.
 See the separate section in this leaflet.

 We are able to provide you with a separate complaints form to register your complaint and this includes a third-party authority form to enable a complaint to be made by someone else.
-Please ask at reception for this or download form here..
-You can provide this in your own format providing this covers all the necessary aspects.
+Please ask at reception for this or download form here.
+You may also provide this in your own format, providing this covers all the necessary aspects.

-Send your written complaint to or ask to speak to the Practice Manager.
+Send your written complaint to us at the practice, or ask to speak to the Practice Manager.

 What we do next

-We look to settle complaints as soon as possible.
+We seek to settle complaints as soon as possible.

 - We will acknowledge receipt within 3 working days, and aim to have looked into the matter within 10 working days.
 You may then receive a formal reply in writing, we may discuss the complaint with you on the telephone, or you may be invited to meet with the person(s) concerned to attempt to resolve the issue.
 If the matter is likely to take longer than this we will let you know, and keep you informed as the investigation progresses.

 - When looking into a complaint we attempt to see what happened and why, to see if there is something we can learn from this, and make it possible for you to discuss the issue with those involved if you would like to do so.